ray-project/ray/doc/source/walkthrough.rst

 When an actor is instantiated, the following events happen.

-1. A node in the cluster is chosen and a worker process is created on that node (by the raylet on that node) for the purpose of running methods called on the actor.
+1. A node in the cluster is chosen and a worker process is created on that node for the purpose of running methods called on the actor.
 2. A ``Counter`` object is created on that worker and the ``Counter`` constructor is run.